TeamSkorpz/1/_posts/2024-04-14-SFVIP-Player-x64.markdown

 **--- setup.gif - Coming Soon! ---**

-#### How to setup TiviMate Player to Stream your IPTV.
+#### How to setup SFVIP Player to Stream your IPTV.
-After installing the TiviMate Pro Player on your Amazon device, you can integrate any IPTV playlist and watch content by following the upcoming steps.
+After installing the SFVIP Player on your Windows Device, you can integrate any IPTV playlist and watch content by following the upcoming steps.

 - Steps to Follow:
 1. Open the **"SFVIP Player"** App.
-2. Tap the 3 dots in the top left & click the **"Add User"** icon, Select **"User/Pass"**.
+2. Tap the 3 dots in the top left & click the **"Add User"** icon, then select **"User/Pass"**.
 5. Enter the information provided by your **"ISP"**, then click on **"Yes"**.
-6. After you have added your **"Playlist/"**Account**", Please select it and let it load!.
+6. After you have added your **"Playlist/Account**", Please select it and let it load!.
 7. Now you can navigate the app via the menu on the right, Enjoy.

 **--- playlist.gif - Coming Soon! ---**